FriedOrange/MatrixSans/README.md

 ### Modifying the fonts

-The master source file, `Libre-Dot-Matrix.sfd`, is in FontForge&rsquo;s SFD format.
+The master source file, `LibreDotMatrix.sfd`, is in FontForge&rsquo;s SFD format.
 It is recommended to edit this file if you wish to modify the fonts.
 Then, re-generate the UFO sources by running `step2.bat`.

 To easily add or modify glyphs (requires [FontForge](https://fontforge.org/)):

 * Edit the image `glyphs.pbm`
 * Set the corresponding codepoints (or glyph names, for unencoded glyphs) in `glyphs.csv`
 * Run `step1.bat`, which generates a temporary font containing the new glyphs.
-* Copy the new glyphs into the master source file, `Libre-Dot-Matrix.sfd`, for manual editing as required.
+* Copy the new glyphs into the master source file, `LibreDotMatrix.sfd`, for manual editing as required.

 ## Changelog

-The font is currently in early development.
+The fonts are currently in early development.
 This changelog will be updated once releases are made.

 [Font Versioning](https://github.com/googlefonts/gf-docs/tree/main/Spec#font-versioning) is based on semver.